 Putting safety before education

-The fear of anaphylactic shock is so real that Hough has had to withdraw from school, though she does acknowledge that she was never asked to leave by University administration.
+is so real that Hough has had to withdraw from school, though she does acknowledge that she was never asked to leave by University administration.

 “I knew I wouldn’t be safe,” Hough told KOMO of her decision to leave school.